TiiQu-Network/tiiqu-ui/README.md

 We're actively working on expanding the TiiQu UI library with the following components:

 - 📊 **Table** — Fully customizable data tables with sorting, pagination, and responsive design.
-- 🧾 **Accordion** — Expandable sections for FAQs, nested content, and more.
 - 📚 **SideNav** — Sidebar navigation for complex layouts and dashboards.

 ```